marcodpt/wand/README.md

 #### query: string
 The part of `url` after the `?`.

+## ⭐ Support
+If this project was useful to you, consider giving it a star on github, it's a way to increase evidence and attract more contributors.

 ## 📦 Projects using this module
 If your project is not on the list, submit a pull request, it is a way to increase awareness of your project and this module.